 It appears that Modern Physics, in addition to using phantom light waves, confuses changes in size and tension of the reticules of the gravitational ether with changes in space itself.
 It then uses time variations to fit with the model with observations of the physical reality, before turning, of course, to singularities and uncertainties as a last resort.

 Periodic and non-periodic waves

-Gravitational waves should be periodic, since tension of gravitational ether is constant –unlike light waves, which appear in a non-periodic way.
+Gravitational waves should be periodic, since tension of gravitational ether is is usually the same –unlike light waves, which appear in a non-periodic way.
 The type of waves, which are non-periodic, is pulses.

 The elastic energy of the gravitational or global ether needs a constant vibration due to concept of elasticity itself; a body at absolute rest could not have any internal energy.